bdmendes/camel/README.md

 ## Overview

-Camel is a chess engine written from scratch in Rust.
+Camel is a chess and chess960 engine written from scratch in Rust.
 It aims to achieve a high level of play, while also being easy to understand and modify.
 It is primarily meant to be used within a GUI compatible with the [UCI protocol](https://backscattering.de/chess/uci/), but may also be operated in a CLI.

 ## Compilation